 Resist the Feed

-• Make bookmarks.
+- Make bookmarks great again.
 Use lists.
 Have a plan.

 Reclaim Your Words